Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: The saltation matrix and how to use it

-Similar to linear forms, quadratic forms are often used in algorithms which rely on linearizations.
-Examples of such algorithms include the well-known Kalman filter and LQR controller.
-There are 2 main updates this section covers: the quadratic form of the vector (covariance) and the co-vector (value approximation).
+Similar to the linear gradient forms from the last section, quadratic forms are often used in algorithms which rely on linearizations.
+Examples of such algorithms include the well-known Kalman filter and LQR controller, where quadratic forms are used to propagate the covariance distribution and value function approximation, respectively.
+More formally, these equate to the propagation of the quadratic forms of vectors and co-vectors, respectively, \cite[Ch.
+3]{mathai_quadratic}.
+This propagation allows for accurate updates to state estimates and control laws along a trajectory.
+In this context, the vector in question is the state vector, with the corresponding quadratic form being the covariance distribution.
+The co-vector, which lies in the space of linear functions of the vector, does not have an explicit representation here, but the quadratic form of the co-vector is the value function approximation of LQR \cite{rijnen2015optimal}.

+For covariances, consider the state trajectory as a random variable $X(t)$ with mean $\rho(t)=x(t)$, the nominal trajectory $x(t)$, and covariance $\Sigma(t)$.
+Define a perturbation as a zero mean random variable $\delta x(t)$ with the same covariance, such that $X(t) = x(t) + \delta x(t)$, where both $X(t)$, $x(t)$, and $\delta x(t)$ evolve according to the dynamics of the hybrid system.
+Therefore, once $X(0)$ and $\delta x(0)$ are sampled, the dynamics evolve deterministically.